 *Exploring genealogies of radical democracy outside the North Atlantic

-*Addressing the complex interrelationship of identity inequality in global frame
+*Addressing the complex interrelationship of identity and inequality in global frame

 *Recognizing emergent affinities and solidarities in the struggle for recognition and social justice